acnapyx/bg-typographic-layout/README.md

 Yep.
 I don't have a Mac so I'm unable to prepare the necessary layouts for this platform.
 Use Birman's Typographic Layout for English, or create one on your own :)

+### No Linux/Unix/Ubuntu/FreeBSD typographic layout for Bulgarian?
+Really?

+In modern distributions additional typographic symbols can be switched on in the keyboard settings using "Enable extra typographic characters" option.
+You can find more info about this in Maxim Taranov's post (https://medium.com/@png2378/%D1%87%D1%82%D0%BE-%D1%82%D0%B0%D0%BA%D0%BE%D0%B5-%D1%82%D0%B8%D0%BF%D0%BE%D0%B3%D1%80%D0%B0%D1%84%D1%81%D0%BA%D0%B0%D1%8F-%D1%80%D0%B0%D1%81%D0%BA%D0%BB%D0%B0%D0%B4%D0%BA%D0%B0-47db999baee6) about this.

 ### Something doesn't work in Figma.

 Please contact Figma developers.
 Figma forcefully takes control of keyboard shortcuts used by the keyboard layout and there's nothing I can do.

+### How to write the Bulgarian accented ѝ?

+You don't need a typographical layout to do this.
+In BDS layout, the ѝ symbol can be entered by pressing shift + a (BDS: ь), in Phonetic Traditional by shift + x (Phonetic: ь).
+Uppercase ѝ can be entered by pressing Caps Lock and the above mentioned keys.

 ### How to write the ellipsis symbol?